trema/testfirst-trema/design/design.md

 * Describe and run unittests of each arrow in execution sequence

 * <b>Trema Ruby library</b>
-* Write DSL, tests and controller itself briefly and seamlessly
+* Write human-readable DSL and tests briefly and seamlessly

 !SLIDE full-page-image